slack-ruby/slack-ruby-bot/DEPLOYMENT.md

 ## Installation

-To integrate your bot with Slack, you must first create a new [Classic Slack App](https://api.slack.com/authentication/migration#classic) and create a [legacy bot](https://api.slack.com/legacy/custom-integrations/bot-users).
+To integrate your bot with Slack, you must first create a new [Classic Slack App](https://api.slack.com/authentication/migration#classic) and a [legacy bot](https://api.slack.com/legacy/custom-integrations/bot-users).

 ![](screenshots/create-classic-app.png)